iynulwa/Sunnyside_landing_page/README.md

 ### Continued development

-The nexy step after finishing this project is a way to add animations to the websites
+The next step after this project is to find a way to add animations to websites

 ## Author